 Credits

 4200:600 Transport Phenomena 3

-4200:605 Chemical Reaction Engineering / 3
+4200:605 Chemical Reaction Engineering 3

 4200:610 Classical Thermodynamics 3

 Chemical Engineering Electives 6

 Approved Electives 6

-Approved Mathematics , 3
+Approved Mathematics 3

 Thesis 6

 The thesis must be satisfactorily defended in an oral examination.
-The student must pass a comprehensive examination and is expected to attend and participate in the department seminars.
+The student must pass a comprehensive examination and is expected to attend and participate in the department's seminar program.